IC.IDO and Varjo: When mixed reality feels like magic

 As pleasing as it is to hear such praise weeks before the release of version 16.0—we had been using a “release candidate” during the event and had only first touched the XR-3 a few days earlier—it is far from magic.
 A more scientific analogy would be time travel.

-When immersed in an IC.IDO process review, wearing a Varjo XR-3, you are effectively transported to the future, where you can evaluate product accessibility in the context of assembly or service processes – often faster and more comfortably than users wearing a more “common” VR headset.
+When immersed in an IC.IDO process review, By wearing a Varjo XR-3, you are effectively transported to the future, where you can evaluate product accessibility in the context of assembly or service processes – often faster and more comfortably than users wearing a more “common” VR headset.

 By seamlessly mixing virtual objects from IC.IDO with one’s own body and surroundings, human-centric processes like assembly or maintenance can be evaluated very naturally.
 It is as if the future production plants and products were already available today, further accelerating product development.